DeadmanLabs/codex/README.md

   custom `iptables`/`ipset` firewall script denies all egress except the OpenAI API.
 This gives you deterministic, reproducible runs without needing root on the host.
 You can use the [`run_in_container.sh`](./codex-cli/scripts/run_in_container.sh) script to set up the sandbox.

+  #### Docker Development Environment

+  To build and start the Codex development environment in Docker, use the provided scripts:

+  - Linux/macOS:
+    ```bash
+    ./docker-build.sh
+    ./docker-start.sh
+    ```
+  - Windows (PowerShell):
+    ```powershell
+    .\\docker-build.bat
+    .\\docker-start.bat
+    ```

+  These scripts build and run two containers:

+  - `codex-main`: runs the Codex server and frontend.
+  - `codex-cli`: provides a sandboxed CLI environment.

+  The following ports are exposed:
+  - `3000` for the Codex server.
+  - `5173` for the React interface.

+  If you encounter proxy-related errors when fetching base images (e.g., lookup `http.docker.internal`), see [Troubleshooting Proxy Issues](#troubleshooting-proxy-issues) below.

 ---